davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-03-17-microsoft-configuration-manager-2012-and-powershellcreate-deployments.md

 here another quick script I wrote to deploy a specified Task Sequence to a given collection.

-This was a real quick one, as I could find out all the required values through WMIExplorer (thanks to <a href="http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx', 'http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx']);" >http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx</a> ), some self-made WMI queries and SMSProv.log (always look in here for help!!!)
+This was a real quick one, as I could find out all the required values through WMIExplorer (thanks to [http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx](http://thepowershellguy.com/blogs/posh/archive/2007/03/22/powershell-wmi-explorer-part-1.aspx) ), some self-made WMI queries and SMSProv.log (always look in here for help!!!)

 So here’s my script: